Shivter14/Shivtanium/README.md

 Shivtanium runs *sub systems*, like the Shivtanium Interpreter which can be used to safely create GUI applications.
 These subsystems can run in pararell, and can communicate with each other.

-Input is handeled by the Shivtanium OS Kernel, which also handels:
+Input is handled by the Shivtanium OS Kernel, which also handles:
 - System shutdown
 - Killing processes
 - Starting processes